PASSIONLab/BELLA/analysis/README.md

 ## Overlapping feasibility via Markov Chain Model

+In the paper, we present a theory on how k-mers (subsequences) can be used to anchor alignments between two long reads, allowing an accurate overlap discovery among all the reads in a dataset.
 To run the script implementing the Markov Chain Model we developed to show the overlapping feasibility, do:
 ```
 python exactMarkov.py
 ```